 If you’ve grabbed a box of silken tofu from the grocery store, but you’re not sure what to do next, the good news is you have multiple options!
 Here are some of our favorite ways to use silken tofu, plus recipe ideas.

 There are a handful of ways to successfully replace eggs in a non-vegan cake recipe, and silken tofu is one of them.
 It offers moisture to the batter and a little lift without compromising the cake flavor.
 About one-quarter cup of silken tofu (blended) equates to one egg.
 For more egg replacement ideas, check out our replacement guide for baking.

 Try these recipes: Easy Vegan Pound Cake and Vegan Carrot Cake

-For vegan alfredos, quesos, and other pourable cheeses, silken tofu is key.
-It’s often blended with cornstarch and cashews then heated over the stove to activate the thickening properties of cornstarch.
+For vegan alfredo, queso, and other pourable cheeses, silken tofu is key.
+It’s often blended with cornstarch and cashews and then heated over the stove to activate the thickening properties of cornstarch.
 We’re officially declaring tofu to be the most versatile food in the vegan arsenal—watching it go from a slippery white blob to bubbling queso is magical.

-Try these recipes: Vegan Alfredo Sauce with Silken Tofu and Vegan Tofu Nacho Cheese Sauce
+Try these recipes: Vegan Alfredo Sauce With Silken Tofu and Easy, 4 Step Vegan Portabello Benedict With Hollandaise Sauce

 Puddings, mousses, and cream pies typically rely on eggs for their richness and silky texture.
 Silken tofu can replicate that super smooth, decadent experience you get with any good butterscotch pudding, New York-style cheesecake, or chocolate cream pie.
 When blended with sugar, flavoring elements, and a thickener such as cashews or cornstarch, tofu easily amalgamates into a silken batter.
 So go ahead, enjoy that chocolate pudding—it has protein in it!